-- The fee-for-service payment model has largely been seen as costly and cumbersome to providers.
+- The Fee-For-Service (FFS) payment model has been seen as costly and cumbersome overall to providers.

-- Capitation can be an effective alternative to fee-for-service, though it is not perfect.
+- Capitation can be an effective alternative to FFS, though it is not perfect.

-- Many providers believe the optimal financial payment model is capitation, supplemented by fee-for-service capabilities, such as with Medicaid.
+- Many providers believe the optimal financial payment model is capitation, supplemented by FFS capabilities, such as with Medicaid.

 To create, maintain, and grow a practice, it’s essential to have an effective payment system.
-The right payment plan depends on a number of factors such as region, health maintenance organization (HMO), and patient demographics.
-Capitation, the newer supposedly more effective payment arrangement, is often compared to the traditional fee-for-service payment model.
-Here we break down the advantages and disadvantages of capitation, and whether or not it’s a feasible plan for your practice.
+The right payment plan depends on a number of factors such as region, Health Maintenance Organization (HMO), and patient demographics.
+Capitation, supposedly the more effective payment system, is often compared to the traditional FFS payment model.
+Here we simplify the advantages and disadvantages of capitation to determine whether or not it’s a feasible plan for your practice.

 The Advantages of Capitation

-To understand capitation, let’s look at its competitor.
-Fee-for-service, the traditional method of reimbursement, pays providers based on the number of services provided.
-Providers make claims based on the numbers of procedures carried out for a patient, through a period of time.
-There are a couple of inherent flaws with his method.
-Fee-for-service creates an uncertain climate for providers because finances depend on the number of services rendered.
-This creates a possible conflict of interest because it potentially urges providers to schedule an exuberant amount of medical procedures for financial gain.
-Additionally, the projected gain-per-patient will vary widely, as some patients require little to no care, and others an extensive amount of treatments.
-This adds to the uncertain financial climate of a practice.
-Fee-for-service is a volume-based system that can become costly and cumbersome for both provider and patient.
+To understand Capitation, let’s look at its competitor, FFS.
+Traditionally this method of reimbursement pays providers based on the number of services provided.
+Providers make claims based on the number of procedures carried out for a patient over a period of time.
+There are a few inherent flaws with this method.
+FFS creates an uncertain climate for providers because finances depend on the number of services rendered.
+This leads to a possible conflict of interest because it potentially urges providers to schedule superfluous medical procedures for financial gain.
+Additionally, the projected gain per patient will vary widely, because some patients require little to no care, and others an extensive amount of treatment.
+This adds to an uncertain financial climate of a practice.
+FFS is a volume-based system that can become costly and cumbersome for both the provider and the patient.

-With capitation, providers contract with an independent physician association (IPA) to receive a flat monthly for every patient enrolled.
-Providers are reimbursed for every patient, per a time period, whether or not they receive care, and regardless of the cost of the treatment.
-Capitation is intended to create a system that fosters efficiency and cost-control, while incentivizing quality of care.
-By not charging per procedure, it motivates health care providers to provide effective care that keeps the patients healthy and enrolled.
-A 2011-2012 study by the Health Research and Education Trust revealed that “a capitation model with a for-profit element was more cost-effective for Medicaid patients with severe mental illness than not-for-profit capitation or FFS models.”
-Compared to fee-for-service, capitation is a more financially certain method of reimbursement.
+With Capitation, providers contract with an Independent Physician Association (IPA) to receive a flat monthly for every patient enrolled.
+Providers are reimbursed for every patient within a time period, whether or not they receive care and regardless of the cost of the treatment.
+Capitation is intended to create a system that fosters efficiency and cost-control, while providing incentives for better quality of care.
+Charging based on quality and not per procedure motivates health care providers to provide effective care that keeps the patients healthy and enrolled.
+A 2011-2012 study by the Health Research and Education Trust reveals that “a capitation model with a for-profit element was more cost-effective for Medicaid patients with severe mental illness than not-for-profit capitation or FFS models.”
+Compared to FFS, capitation is a more financially certain method of reimbursement.

 Potential Disadvantages of Capitation

 Capitation holds many benefits for providers, but it has its potential downfalls.
-Capitation may create a potential conflict of interest when taking into account the economics of care.
-Providers may opt to save money by implementing less expensive procedures and drugs instead of the name-brand ones for the same service.
+Capitation can create a conflict of interest when taking into account the economics of care, in that providers may opt to save money by implementing less expensive procedures and drugs instead of the name-brand ones for the same service.
 This may create a disparity between providers and pharmaceutical companies.
-Additionally, there is debate whether capitation is financially feasible or not.
-In high-density places such as California, some providers receive low capitation rates from IPAs, forcing them to contract with fee-for-service methods as well.
+Additionally, there is debate whether Capitation is financially feasible or not.
+In high-density places such as California, some providers receive low capitation rates from IPAs, forcing them to contract with FFS methods as well.

-Some studies have been done comparing both payment models.
+Some studies have been done that compare both payment models.
 Dr. Robertson penned an article in Medical Economics, giving a firsthand account on his experience with both fee-for-service and capitation under IPAs.
-He used data from both his capacitated and fee-for-service patients, and compared the cost.
+He used data from both his Capitation and FFS patients, and compared the cost.
 His methodology consisted of “calculating what my Fee/IPA patients earned for me, and then comparing that amount to what they would have yielded under the per-member-per-month rate offered by Cap/IPA.”
 Through this, he created a spreadsheet with a sample size of 10% of his patients, over a 24-month period.
 Robertson found that “Fee/IPA was paying me a whopping 27 percent less than Cap/IPA.”
-A large part of profitability with capitation and fee-for-service depends on the demand of the area.
-Many providers choose to supplement capitation with fee-for-service, when the rates of capitation are low for the area.
+A large part of profitability with capitation and FFS depends on the demand within the area.
+Many providers choose to supplement Capitation with FFS when the rates of capitation are low for the area.

 Capitation with PrognoCIS

-Whether or not to contract with a capitation plan is ultimately up to the area you will practice in, and rates you will receive.
-By having an electronic health record (EHR) company that understands the advantages and disadvantages of payment models and has a versatile revenue cycle management interface, you can create a financial system interoperable with your digital patient management system.
-PrognoCIS fully supports capitation within the application.
-It features an auto-write off function that can effortlessly write off claims which are capacitated.
+Whether or not to contract with a Capitation plan ultimately depends to the area in which you will practice and the rates you will receive.
+By having an Electronic Health Record (EHR) company that understands the advantages and disadvantages of payment models, and has a versatile Revenue Cycle Management interface, you can create a financial system that’s interoperable with your digital patient management system.
+PrognoCIS fully supports Capitation within the application.
+It features an automatic write-off function for claims that are Capacitated.
 PrognoCIS also features an easy-to-use roster sheet which shows payments versus patients, allowing you to accurately gauge your projected finances.

-Fee-for-service has been proven to be costly and ineffective by many providers, but may serve as a valuable supplement for a capitation model in areas where capitation alone is unfeasible.
-Capitation is seen as a largely more stable and financially certain method of payment arrangement.
-It creates a system where providers can focus on the quality of care, vs the quantity of services provided.
+FFS has been proven to be costly and ineffective by many providers, but may serve as a valuable supplement for a Capitation model in areas where Capitation alone is infeasible.
+Capitation is seen as a more stable and financially certain method of payment arrangement, so that providers can focus on the quality of care, rather than the quantity of services provided.